m13253/telegram-bot-mux/Readme.md

 You can develop each of your modules as a separate Telegram bot, but specifying their Telegram Bot API to telegram-bot-mux.

-1. Telegram-bot-mux does not clear processed updates after a successful `getUpdates`, allowing other clients to retrieve them.
-If `offset` is omitted, it defaults to `-1` instead of `0`.
+1. Telegram-bot-mux does not delete confirmed updates after a successful `getUpdates`, allowing all clients to retrieve updates at their own paces.
+If `offset` is omitted or set to 0, instead of returning a list of unconfirmed updates, it returns an empty update to help the client calculate its next `offset`.
 2. Telegram-bot-mux ignores the `filter_update_types` parameter from downstream `getUpdates`.
-Specify it through the configuration file.
+Please specify it through the configuration file.
 3. Telegram-bot-mux will echo all sent messages back to the next `getUpdates`, allowing different clients to see messages sent by each other.
+If your bot needs to respond to all incoming messages, please filter out messages send by the bot itself.
 4. However, messages sent by `copyMessage` and `copyMessages` will not be echoed due to missing information from upstream.

+## Rate limiting

+Telegram-bot-mux implements a queuing system to limit the total message sending rate to the upstream.

+According to <https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this>, we limit the global sending pace to 1/30 sec, private chat to 1 sec, and non-private chat to 3 sec.
+Private/non-private information is passively collected from prior updates, and defaults to non-private for unknown `chat_id`.

+Rate limiting is automatically applied to all API calls with a `chat_id` parameter.
+It supports URL query string, `application/x-www-form-urlencoded`, `application/json`, but not `multipart/form-data` due to memory usage concerns.

+While in queue, the client can cancel the pending API call by canceling the HTTP request.